Continental Aero 111 Review – It > creates < watts. A foretaste of GP6000 tyre technology

 Q: Would you use this in still conditions or when there is a tailwind?

-A: Obviously you can use one but there would be slightly better alternatives
+A: You can use one, but there would be slightly better alternatives

 Q: When would you use a designated TT tyre?

-A: You would be specifically looking for the slightly better RR and slightly lower weight.
+A: You would specifically look for the slightly better RR and lower weight.
 Again, probably in still conditions

 Continental AERO 111 Review – Take Out

-Proving the handling benefits, grip and aero gains in real-world riding are harder than the clear stats given for rolling resistance (RR).
+Proving the handling benefits, grip, and aero gains in real-world riding is harder than the clear stats for rolling resistance (RR).

-RR is slightly worse than that of previous GP5000 models but tyre weights remain similar to before.
-However, the grip and aero boosts with AERO 111 should trump any RR losses making for a better-performing overall tyre.
+RR is slightly worse than previous GP5000 models, but tyre weights remain similar.
+However, the grip and aero boosts with AERO 111 should trump any RR losses, making for a better-performing overall tyre.

 This tyre poses interesting questions for a Continental GP6000.
 Multi-watt RR gains for new model tyres may be a thing of the past unless there is a 3rd generation of Black Chili compound in the offing.
 The next generation of GPx000 might have to sacrifice small rolling resistance losses for larger aero gains.